Human Resources > Benefits > Retiree Benefits > Retiree Medical Program

 If you are enrolled in a DePaul medical plan at time of retirement, you have the ability to enroll in DePaul’s retiree medical coverage.
 More information will be provided at time of retirement.
 In lieu of retiree medical coverage, you may elect medical plan continuation under COBRA for up to 18 months.
 If you elect medical coverage through COBRA, you will irrevocably waive the retiree medical coverage and will not be permitted to enroll in the retiree medical plan when your COBRA benefits end.

-2017 Summary of Benefits
+2023 PPO Plan Summary of Benefits and Coverage

 An eligible employee who retires from DePaul University with a related or an unrelated Second Domiciled Adult (SDA) covered on the medical plan at the time of retirement may continue to cover the SDA as long as he/she continues to meet the Plan’s eligibility requirements.
 Refer to the Health Benefits Plans Summary Plan Description for additional details regarding eligibility and coverage.